cvhciKIT/sloth/doc/concepts.rst

 Concepts
 ========

-In this section, we will introduce some high-level concepts of Sloth.
+We start by introducing some high-level concepts of Sloth.

 Labels